 Studio shooting is all about producing and controlling light, so don’t stint here if you can afford it.
 Your basic choices are strobes (flash) or “hot” (constant) lights.
-Strobes are more expensive, but offer much more control.
-The enormous selection of strobe lighting includes everything from portable camera-mountable flash units (Photo B) to power packs that feed multiple flash heads, to self-contained “monolights” whose power pack and flash head is combined in one unit (Photo C).
+Strobes are more expensive but offer much more control.
+The enormous selection of strobe lighting includes everything from portable camera-mountable flash units (Photo B) to power packs that feed multiple flash heads, to self-contained “monolights” whose power pack and flash head are combined in one unit (Photo C).

 Hot lighting–using bulbs as strong as 500 watts–is less expensive, but the heat can be uncomfortable and even dangerous if placed too closely to reflectors or diffusion material.
 If you use hot lights, mount them in appropriate fixtures (Photo D).
-Although most compact fluorescent (CFL) bulbs don’t provide nearly as much light, those with at least a 150-watt equivalency will work for some smaller projects, and are cool enough to use in standard clamp light fixtures (Photo E).
+Although most compact fluorescent (CFL) bulbs don’t provide nearly as much light, those with at least a 150-watt equivalency will work for some smaller projects and are cool enough to use in standard clamp light fixtures (Photo E).
 You’ll also need a couple of sturdy stands to position your lights (Photo C).

 Basic Lighting Setups